-After the software is installed, please connect your Qwave spectrometer to a USB 2.0 port on the computer.
-You can use the provided USB cable or almost any other Mini-USB cable.
-The USB port needs to supply an electrical current of 500 mA, so you need to either connect the spectrometer directly to your computer or to an externally powered USB hub.
-A flashing red LED on the device indicated that the port does not supply enough power.
+After the software is installed, please connect your Qmini spectrometer to a USB port on the computer.
+You can use the provided USB cable or almost any other USB Type-C cable.
+The Qmini does not use USB 3.1 or USB Power Delivery above 500 mA, therefore an active cable is not required.
+The USB port needs to supply an electrical current of up to 200 mA, so you need to either connect the spectrometer directly to your computer or to an externally powered USB hub.

-When you start the Waves software, it automatically searches for Qmini spectrometers and, if it finds one, initializes the device.
+When you start the Waves software, it automatically searches for spectrometers and, if it finds one, initializes the device.
 If you attached it just before, it may take a few seconds before the spectrometer is properly recognized by the operating system.
-The initialization takes a couple of seconds during which the software loads the calibration data from the device.

 If the software finds no or several spectrometers while starting, it displays a dialog window from which you can choose a device or decide to use a "Simulated spectrometer" instead.
 This simulated spectrometer can be used to evaluate the software without connecting an actual device.
-You can access this dialog window later on by choosing "Device Setup" from the File menu.
+You can access this dialog window later by choosing "Device Setup" from the File menu.